miqueasmd/HealthyRemote/readme.md

 If you have any questions, feedback, or contributions, feel free to contact.

-Happy coding and stay healthy!
+Happy remote work, and stay healthy!